 He finished his note and tossed the quill on the desk.
 Leaning back in the old creaking wooden chair, he sighed and began to reflect upon the school year that had just come to a close – what a year it had been, intolerably long and infinitely frustrating.

 Snape thought about all that had taken place: the interference by the Ministry and how Dolores Umbridge had wracked havoc upon the lives of the students and Professors but the Fates had taken care of the matron toad, using the Centaurs as their tool to deliver justice.
 That small victory was sweet and Severus indulged himself with a smirk of satisfaction.
 But his smile vanished as his thoughts moved onto the other individual who had been visited by the three ladies of destiny, Sirius Black.

 That death left Snape at odds.
 To some degree he felt vindicated for a past injustice but at the same time he felt disquieted.
-For even though the cruel trick that Black had played on him all those many years ago warranted justice, death seemed to be a rather heavy price to pay.
+For even though the cruel trick that Black had played on him all those many years ago warranted justice, death seemed a heavy price to pay.

 Snape then considered the fiasco that had just transpired at the Ministry.
 Potter had raced off like a typical Gryffindor - all courage and no forethought.
 The mutt had been no better.
 Both he and his godson, with their foolish recklessness, had played right into the Dark Lord's hand.

 The boy had always vexed Snape; even so, the fact that the brat had witnessed this death had left a small bit of pity in the strangled heart of the Potion Master.

 His mind moved on to what was undoubtedly the most unbelievable event of all - the possession.